Tuesday, September 26, 2023

 Plenty and Donohue Highways

-Then, it was a further sixty-eight kilometres north along the Stuart Highway before turning east onto the Plenty Highway.
-Just over sixty kilometres later, we passed by Gemtree, which has a caravan park and a gem fossicking area.
+After leaving Rainbow Valley, we headed north towards Alice Springs, making a quick stop to refuel and fill two jerry cans.
+Then, we continued another sixty-eight kilometres north along the Stuart Highway before turning east onto the Plenty Highway.
+Just over sixty kilometres later, we passed Gemtree, which has a caravan park and a gem fossicking area.

 Wednesday, September 13, 2023